Enterspeed as the integration layer in Jamstack 🍓

 Enterspeed’s low-code Schema definition language allows all kinds of developers to design and operate high-performing APIs for their frontend.
 With Enterspeed, you define what data you want available in your frontend, and from which of the connected sources it should come from.
 On every content update we receive from your source data, we update your data in Enterspeed to have it ready to be delivered in our high-performing Delivery API.

 With Enterspeed, you get even more value from the Jamstack.
-By using the Enterspeed Speed Layer as the integration layer – and not your frontend code – you increase your level of decoupling between your different data sources, so you can use your frontend code to deliver an amazing customer experience.
+By using the Enterspeed Middle Layer as the integration layer – and not your frontend code – you increase your level of decoupling between your different data sources, so you can use your frontend code to deliver an amazing customer experience.

 20 years of experience with web technology and software engineering.
 Loves candy, cake, and coaching soccer.